Bacondish2023/model_compiler_for_papyrusrt/doc/user_guide/example_project_explanation.md

 Alice and Bob send messages through proxies.
 The proxies transfer messages with file which is one of inter-process communication method.
-(In this sample project, there is no pros because all capsule instances run on same process.)
+(In this example project, there is no pros because all capsule instances run on same process.)

 The following is a composite structure diagram(drawing of files is added with image editor).